 Any person having firsthand knowledge of a spouse’s / widow’s achievement or service which meets the award criteria can recommend that individual for this award.
-Recommendations, in memorandum format, will be forwarded by e-mail (preferred method) AGCRA Vice-President for Awards at firstname.lastname@example.org to verify membership status, check the recommendation against the award criteria, place the recommendation before the NEC for approval, and then process the award certificate and medal, must arrive as soon as possible but no later than 30 days prior to the requested presentation date.
+Recommendations, in memorandum format, will be forwarded by e-mail (preferred method) to the AGCRA Vice-President for Awards at Awards@agcra.com.
+The VP, Awards will verify membership status, check the recommendation against the award criteria, place the recommendation before the NEC for approval, and then process the award certificate and medal.
+The award recommendation must arrive as soon as possible but no later than 30 days prior to the requested presentation date.

 The recommendation must be endorsed by the local AGCRA Chapter President.
 If there is not a local Chapter in your area, a senior Adjutant General Officer will endorse the recommendation.
-If a senior Adjutant General Officer is available, a senior Human Resources professional will endorse the recommendation.
+If a senior Adjutant General Officer is not available, then a senior Human Resources professional can endorse the recommendation.

-Once the award has been voted by the AGCRA NEC and approved, then payment may be made by the awards link (preferred method, given to the payor, by the AGCRA National Executive Council VP, Awards) credit card, or debit card.
-Exceptions for payment method are on a case by case basis.
-Credit card transaction can only be processed by the AGCRA VP for Awards (email@example.com).
+Once the award has been voted by the National Executive Council and approved, payment may be made via the awards link using a credit or debit card (preferred method).
+Exceptions for payment method are on a case-by-case basis.
+The AGCRA VP, Awards (Awards@agcra.com) can only process credit or debit card transactions for AGCRA award payments.

 The AGCRA NEC will review award recommendations and base their vote on the merits of the achievement(s) or service.
 For approval of the recommendation, a simple majority of the members of the National Executive Council present and voting is required.
 Certificates for approved recommendations will be provided to the President of the Association for authenticating signature.
 When signed, the certificate and medal will be mailed to the recommending authority.
 If mailing has to be expedited, recommending authority will cover the costs.